-But often we have our laundry list of hurts, desires, and trials.
+And often we have our own laundry list of hurts, desires, and trials.

-You probably know you should pray each day, but do you find it difficult to actually set aside time each day spending time in prayer?
+You know you should talk to God each day, but you find it difficult to set aside time each day to spend in prayer.

 Resources on how to pray effectively

-4. Make your own prayer closet.
-This idea was introduced to me from the Armor Of God Bible Study.
-However, there is a book and movie on it as well.
-The book, Fervent, includes notecards that you can use to write your prayers in each area of your life to enhance the armor of God in your life.
-Then experiment with making your own prayer closet.
+Create a prayer closet.
+I first heard of this idea from the Armor Of God Bible Study.
+However, there is a book and a movie on it as well.
+The book, Fervent, includes notecards you can use to write your prayers in each area of your life to enhance the armor of God in your life.

 Is there a correct way you should format your prayers?

-However, most commonly, is to follow the format of how Jesus prayed in the Lord’s Prayer.
-It is broken down here.
+Most common is to follow the format of how Jesus prayed in the Lord’s Prayer found in Matthew 6:9–13.

 P: Praise God.